SEPIA-Framework/sepia-installation-and-setup/sepia-custom-bundle-folder/java/README.md

 NOTE: During start SEPIA will search the folder defined in `[SEPIA]/java/version` for a valid JAVA version!

-TODO: Add download scripts and implement local version check in setup/start/... for Linux and Mac
+TODO: Add download scripts and implement local version check in setup/start/test/... for Mac